-Tree Campus USA
+Tree Campus Higher Education

-Tree Planting throughout the years
+Tree Planting throughout the years Heading link

-Standard 1 – Establish a Tree Advisory Committee
+Standard 1 – Establish a Tree Advisory Committee Heading link

-- Student (undergraduate or graduate).
+- Student (undergraduate or graduate)

-- Facility Management.
+- Facility Management

 - Community – for example – city forester, municipal arborist, community tree board member.

 Standard 2 – Create and Adhere to a Campus Tree Care Plan.
+Heading link

 Standard 3 – Dedicate Expenses to the Tree Care Program.
+Heading link

 UIC is committed to its trees and works with a professional arborist company to inventory all trees on UIC’s property.
 A large comprehensive inventory provides our Grounds Department with specific, long-term solutions to tree care.
 The healthier the tree, the more benefits it can provide.
 These types of investments are essential in our campus wide ability to thrive and expand sustainably.

 However, these dedicated expeditures only apply to our existing forest that are managed by Facilities Management (VCAS).
-New tree plantings are funded through contributions and donations to the UIC Tree program.
+New tree plantings are funded through contributions and donations to the UIC Tree Care program.

 Standard 4 – Hold Annual Arbor Day Observance Event.
+Heading link

 Standard 5 - Host Service Learning Projects.
+Heading link

-We host Tree Campus USA Service Learning Projects that include tree tagging, tree plantings, and tree education projects such as quantifying the benefits of trees to health and wellness as well as to student academic success.
+We host Tree Campus Service Learning Projects that include tree tagging, tree plantings, and tree education projects such as quantifying the benefits of trees to health and wellness as well as to student academic success.
 We also host Tree Campus USA interns through the Sustainability Internship Program that focus on tree-related events, maintaining the Tree Care Plan, and other data collection like the growth rate of native vs. non-native tree species.
-Sign up as an Eco-Educator to become involved in our Service Learning Projects.
+Sign up as an EcoVolunteer to become involved in our Service Learning Projects.

 Below are examples of various Service Learning Projects throughout the years.